RealPeha/telegraff/README.md

-## Telewrap
+## Telegraff
-Telewrap - this is a framework for creating bots using decorators in a style similar to Angular.
+Telegraff - this is a framework for creating bots using decorators in a style similar to Angular.
 Based on [Telegraf](https://github.com/telegraf/telegraf "Telegraf")

 ### Implemented from Telegraf and features
 - Dependency injection